KQM-git/TCL/docs/enemy-data/abyss-order/abyss-herald-wicked-torrents.md

 * Performs a series of slash attacks, within the Hydro shield form the slashing pattern will change.

 * Raises both arms before unleashing a cross-shaped water projectile towards the player.
-If hit by this projectile, the elemental skill & burst of the active character will have their on-going cooldown increased by 6 seconds.
+If hit by this projectile, the elemental Skill & burst of the active character will have their on-going cooldown increased by 6 seconds.

 * Conjures one or two concentrated water projectiles with its' blades and fires them forward.